dazz/dazz.github.io_old/_posts/2013-07-14-add-phpmd-and-phpcs-to-environments.md

 * With every pull request
 * With test runs (on travis)

+Let them be part of your continuous deployment.
 You have your custom rules in the company or even project?
 Use the [PHP Coding Standard Generator](http://edorian.github.io/php-coding-standard-generator/#phpmd) (thanks edorian).

 ## In PhpStorm